TobiasKappe/ka-fmp-proofs/README.md

 * Main.v      : the main theorems: completeness and the FMP
 * Derived.v   : some equations of KA derived by way of completeness.

-To compile, make sure you have GNU Make and Coq >= 8.15, and run "make".
+To compile, make sure you have GNU Make and Coq >= 8.15, and run `make`.